-Kevin Rinker is Co-Chair of the firm’s Mergers & Acquisitions Group.
+Kevin Rinker is the Co-Chair of the firm’s Mergers & Acquisitions Group and a leader in the private equity and healthcare practices of the firm.
 Mr. Rinker has a broad-based transactional practice with extensive experience advising multinational corporations and private equity firms in structuring and negotiating mergers, acquisitions, investments, divestitures, licensing arrangements and other corporate transactions.
 He has handled matters across many industries, with experience in the business services, energy, financial services, healthcare, industrials, media and technology sectors, among others.
-Mr. Rinker has represented a number of leading corporate and private equity clients, including American Express, The Blackstone Group, The Carlyle Group, Cerberus Capital Management, Clayton, Dubilier & Rice, Envision Healthcare, General Electric, Hospital Corporation of America, Johnson & Johnson, Morgan Stanley Private Equity, Nestlé S.A. and Providence Equity Partners.
+Mr. Rinker has represented a number of leading corporate and private equity clients, including American Express, The Blackstone Group, Carlyle, Cerberus Capital Management, Clayton, Dubilier & Rice, Envision Healthcare, General Electric, Gogo, Hospital Corporation of America, Johnson & Johnson, Morgan Stanley Private Equity, Nestlé S.A., Shiseido and Providence Equity Partners.

 Mr. Rinker is a frequent author and speaker on topics relating to mergers & acquisitions.
 He is a contributing author of the Debevoise & Plimpton Private Equity Report and is the co-editor of, and contributor to, the Health Care Mergers and Acquisitions Answer Book (Practising Law Institute, 2020), an extensive reference guide addressing structuring, regulatory, due diligence and documentation issues in healthcare M&A and licensing transactions.